divergentmedia/divergentDocumentation/Scopebox/Scopebox.md

 ### CIE Plot Palette ###
 With HDR, Rec 2020, p3 and more, the world of colorspaces has gotten incredible complex.
 The CIE Plot allows you to visualize gamut across multiple sets of primaries.

-### Luma and RGB Timetrace Plot ###
+### Luma and RGB TimeTrace Plot ###
 Traditional scopes only show you what's happening right now.
-The Luma and RGB Timetrace palettes continuously refresh, showing you your luma (or RGB) history over the last 30 seconds.
+The Luma and RGB TimeTrace palettes continuously refresh, showing you your luma (or RGB) history over the last 30 seconds.

 ### False Color ###
 One of the most highly-requested features, false color in the preview provides a visual way to identify issues, using a variety of presets.
 And you can leverage the ability of ScopeBox to host multiple copies of the same palette, running both a normal color and false color preview side-by-side.

 ### Timeline View for Movies ###
 ScopeBox 4 has dramatically enhanced support for loading pre-recorded movies, including MXF, MOV, MP4, BRAW, MTS and M2T files.
-And rather than just showing you a scrub control, ScopeBox draws an interactive timeline of your luma and audio levels, making it a snap to identify problems or scan through media.
+And rather than just showing you a scrub control, ScopeBox draws an interactive timeline of your luma, YCbCR, RGB, and audio levels, making it a snap to identify problems or scan through media.

 ### Resolve Support in ScopeLink ###
 Until now, using ScopeBox with Resolve meant running ScopeBox on a separate Mac.
 Thanks to the addition of Resolve support in ScopeLink, you can run it all on the same Mac, without any additional hardware.

 ### Feature Insights ###

 Feature Insights allow you to focus your scopes on a specific section of your signal.
 Maybe you want to focus on one face, or a window in the background.
 By setting a feature insight within your preview palette, all of your scopes will highlight just that portion of the signal.
+Or, you can highlight a portion of your signal in a scope and find out exactly which part of your signal is responsible for that value.

 # Getting Started #